hendricius/the-bread-code/basics/basic-sour-dough.md

 ### Give back to the mother dough

-We removed 200 grams of our starter.
+We removed 200 grams of our starter in the previous step.
 We now return the rest of what is left back to the mother dough.
 Place the mother though container in the fridge and cover it.
 We will re-use the mother dough on the next bake again.
 This way people sometimes have a 100 year old sour dough.
 They always return parts back to their original mother dough.